Who Can Vote?

 - Be a citizen of the United States

 - Be 18 years of age or older on or before Election day

-- Be registered as required by law at least 30 days before Election Day.
+- Be a Montana resident for at least 30 days before the next election

 ID requirements at the polls: All voters will be required to show one form of identification at the polls on Election Day.
 Acceptable forms of identification are:

 - Driver's License

 - School district or post secondary education photo identification